raspberrypilearning/flip-treat-webcards/en/step_4.md

 Click on the `default.css` file and find the colour palette near the top of the page.

-**Choose:** The colour gradients use variables from the colour palette.
-Choose the gradients you like best from these options:
+**Choose:** Colour gradients use variables from the colour palette.
+Choose the gradients you like the best from these options:

 ![Six options for the different gradients.](images/gradient-options.png)